 Trevor Burrus is a research fellow at the Cato Institute’s Center for Constitutional Studies.
 His research interests include constitutional law, civil and criminal law, legal and political philosophy, and legal history.
 His work has appeared in the Vermont Law Review, the Syracuse Law Review, and the Jurist, as well as the Washington Times, Huffington Post, and the Daily Caller.
 He holds a BA in Philosophy from the University of Colorado at Boulder and a JD from the University of Denver Sturm College of Law.

-Matthew Feeney is a policy analyst at the Cato Institute.
+Matthew Feeney is the director of Cato’s Project on Emerging Technologies, where he works on issues concerning the intersection of new technologies and civil liberties. .
 Before coming to Cato, Matthew worked at Reason magazine as assistant editor of Reason.com.
 He has also worked at The American Conservative, the Liberal Democrats, and the Institute of Economic Affairs.
 Matthew is a dual British/American citizen and received both his B.A and M.A in philosophy from the University of Reading in England.